BashirRased/wp-plugin-rb-thumbnail-columns/readme.txt

 for "RB Thumbnail Columns"

 = Install and Activate =
-RB Thumbnail Columns from your Plugins page
+"RB Thumbnail Columns" from your Plugins page

 = Go to =
 Appearance -> Widgets -> Widgets List: Widgets Category -> RB Thumbnail Columns